 A1RWATER’s New DIC Facility to Create Over 100,000 Liters of Clean Water Daily from Air

-(MENAFN- Atteline) * A1RWATER’s new facility will be fully operational in Q4 2024 to help address the UAE’s anticipated 30% rise in water demand over the next decade
+(MENAFN- Redhill) • A1RWATER’s new facility will be fully operational in Q4 2024 to help address the UAE’s anticipated 30% rise in water demand over the next decade

 As global water resources face increasing pressure, A1RWATER’s pioneering air-to-water technology offers a groundbreaking solution: generating fresh, mineral-enriched drinking water from air humidity.
 The new DIC facility, set to be fully operational in Q4 2024, will house 50 ‘A1R3000’ units, each producing 3,000 liters of water per day and translating to a significant daily output of roughly 120,000 liters.